Lysimachia clethroides: Distribution and habitat

 This plant has gained the Royal Horticultural Society's Award of Garden Merit.

 Use in culinary and traditional medicine

-In China, most commonly in Chaoshan region, leaves from lysimachia clethroides are used in culinary as leaf vegetable, for making salads, stir-fried dishes, or soups.
-Leafy greens from the plant are known as pearl vegetable, and they contain low-sodium and high-potassium.
-In medicine, lysimachia clethroides are also known as dwarf peach, pearl grass, regulating grass, the ridge grass, ji cocktail, labor injury medicine, stretch lotion, and nine lotus.
-They are used to treat diarrhea, bruises, sore throat, heat exhaustion, and edema.
+In China, most commonly in Chaoshan region, leaves from lysimachia clethroides are used in cuisine as leaf vegetable, for making salads, stir-fried dishes, or soups.
+Leafy greens from the plant are known as pearl vegetable, and they contain low sodium and high potassium.
+In medicine, lysimachia clethroides is also known as dwarf peach, pearl grass, regulating grass, the ridge grass, ji cocktail, labor injury medicine, stretch lotion, and nine lotus.
+It is used to treat diarrhea, bruises, sore throat, heat exhaustion, and edema.